rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

 -	Node membership information, including which nodes are part of the cluster
 -	Software current active version
 -	Location of the voting disk
--	Serverpools
+-	Server pools
--	Status of the cluster resources such as RAC databases, listeners, instances, and other Oracle component services.
+-	Status of the cluster resources such as RAC databases, listeners, instances, and other Oracle component services

-### What is stored in a voting disk?
+### What is stored in the voting disk?

-Voting disk contains both static and dynamic data.
+The voting disk contains both static and dynamic data.

 -	Static data: Keeps the information about all the nodes in a cluster.
--	Dynamic data: Keeps the information of the Disk heartbeat mechanism.
+-	Dynamic data: Keeps the information about the disk heartbeat mechanism.

 The voting disk also maintains the details about the cluster nodes membership, such as which node is currently the part of the cluster, or which node is